MaxVRAM/server-dev/ha-mqtt-1wire/README.md

 ### A Quick MQTT Intro
 MQTT is a protocol for networked message transmission that has two major components:
-* Publisher
-* Broker
+* Publisher, which sends the MQTT messages to the Broker

-The publisher is responsible for sending the MQTT messages to the Broker.
-The Broker can receive messages from multiple Publishers - it's like a hub.
+* Broker, which can recieve messages from multiple Publishers.
+It's like a message hub.

 <br>